bcorporaal/Bentobox/bentobox-readme.md

 ### Using as a new tab page
 Bentobox was created to be used as a home or new tab page in your browser.
 In most browsers you can set this directly in the browser settings.
-In Chrome this is not possible by default but you can redirect to your own page with the [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension.
+In Chrome and newer versions of Firefox this is not possible by default.
+You can use [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension for Chrome or the [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension for Firefox to get this functionality.

 ### Hosting locally
 To make the page load faster and work without an internet connection you can host it on your own computer.
 For example using [MAMP](https://www.mamp.info) or similar.